vaadin/flow/flow-polymer2lit/README.md

 As `Model` no longer extends `TemplateModel`, the `getModel()` method is added with a basic implementation of setters and getters.

+The converter is only able to generate an implementation for String and Boolean fields.
+For others, it generates empty methods with a FIXME comment.

 ```diff
 public class UserEditView extends LitTemplate {
   public interface Model {